 The legitimate interest pursued by us are as follows:

 Provision of Services

 We only receive and process personal data that has been made publicly available by the individual data subject.
 This could include sensitive data, or special category information as defined under current Data Protection Law.
-We use this data to help provide insights from across different audiences.
+For example, in relation to the YouTube Services API, we process the following YouTube user information: subscriber count, views, video title, video description, video ‘like’ count and viewer demographics.
+We use this data to help provide insights from across different audiences including analytics information and visualisations for owned content performance and benchmarking.
 We can also gain insights into individual data subjects to help organisations and brands understand the individuals’ interactions with them.

 The data we obtain depends upon the source and what individuals have chosen to make available.
 We may analyse the information published to gain additional insights such as gender, interests and geographic location.

 We process this information for our Legitimate Interests to provide our services to clients and customers.

 Individuals can change their privacy settings at any time to alter the way they share their information publicly.
 For any Google related services including YouTube, please refer to https://security.google.com/settings/security/permissions to adjust the access provided to your data.
 We only have access to this data for as long as the individual makes it publicly available.
 Individuals may also contact [email protected] to request the deletion of any stored data.

 How we protect your information

 We adopt appropriate data collection, storage and processing practices and security measures to protect against unauthorized access, alteration, disclosure or destruction of your personal or transactional information stored on our website and systems.